dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

                 1. The user clicks on View Route
                 2. The app prompts the user to grant location permissions if not already granted
                 3. The user sees their current location and destination location together with the optimal route on the screen
-                4. When the user arrives (or their next class happens at their current location), the user gains or loses points (karma) based on their punctuality
             - **Failure scenario(s)**:
                 - 2a.
 The user does not grant location permissions
                     - 2a1.
 The app prompts the user for permissions again with rationale